-- Program Description: The program is a component of the Family Investment Program and provides cash assistance to families in distress in order to avoid destitution of a child younger than 21.
-The emergency cannot result from quitting a job, and the customer must agree to use any available family resources to help resolve the emergency.
-Local departments of social services must submit an annual plan detailing procedures for the payment of cash benefits. - Legal Basis: The federal Personal Responsibility and Work Opportunity Reconciliation Act of 1996 and Article 88A of the Laws of Maryland, Sections 3(a), 44A - 53. - Funding Source: Federal and State funds. - Fiscal 2006 Budget: \$5.9 million (\$2.95 million federal funds and \$2.95 million general funds). - Eligibility: Adults with dependent children applying for the assistance must meet the financial and technical eligibility requirements outlined in a local plan.
-The cash payment may be in addition to Temporary Cash Assistance or a Welfare Avoidance Grant. - Participants: The fiscal 2006 budget assumes an average of 1,078 recipients per month.
+Program Description: The program is a component of the Family Investment Program and

+Legal Basis: The federal Personal Responsibility and Work Opportunity

+Reconciliation Act of 1996 and Article 88A of the Laws of

+Maryland, Sections 3(a), 44A - 53.

+Funding Source: Federal and State funds.

+Fiscal 2007 Budget: \$5.9 million (\$2.95 million federal funds and \$2.95 million general funds).

+Eligibility: Adults with dependent children applying for the assistance must meet the financial and technical eligibility requirements outlined in a local plan.
+The cash payment may be in addition to Temporary Cash month.

+Assistance or a Welfare Avoidance Grant.

+Participants: The fiscal 2007 budget assumes an average of 1,225 recipients per must file an application and complete a face-to-face interview.
+The applicant must meet all eligibility criteria before the department issues the Emergency Assistance to Families with Children payments.

-Value of Benefit: The average grant for fiscal 2006 will be about \$455.50.
+Value of Benefit: The average grant for fiscal 2007 will be about \$400.